Posthumous marriage

 Posthumous marriage (also known as necrogamy or ghost marriage) is a marriage in which at least one of the participating members is deceased.

 By country

 China

 In China, there is a rare tradition called minghun or a spirit marriage.
 This can be performed between two deceased singles, or between a dead person and a living person.

 France

 France is one of few countries that cover posthumous marriages in their laws and allow it (Article 171 of French Civil Law).
 Legal recognition began in 1803 and was intended for war widows.
 The current legislation was enacted in 1959 following a deadly rupture of the Malpasset Dam, which killed the fiancé of a pregnant woman.
-This aims to legitimize unborn children whose fathers had died.
+This aims to legitimize children born after the death of their father.

 Germany

 In Nazi Germany, it was practice to marry the pregnant fiancée of a fallen soldier to his dead body in order to legalise, otherwise out of wedlock, the child and provide the bride with the benefits of a soldier's widow.
 An example of this is the Norwegian wife of Franz Kutschera.